olincollege/SoftSysHydro/reports/report.md

     bool hasTimedOut(uint64_t startTime);
 };
 ```
 There is no reason to keep track of Query q after the query string is created.
-This means that memory is being wasted by keeping the variable in this class, rather than allowing it to get destoroyed when the calling function's stack frame is discarded.
+This means that memory is being wasted by keeping the variable in this class, rather than allowing it to get destroyed when the calling function's stack frame is discarded.
 Further, removing q makes it clear that the caller must provide all pieces of the Query struct, preventing unintended reuse from previous calls.

 ## Unit Testing